Chapter 15: The Believer: Development

 The episode was written and directed by Rick Famuyiwa.

 Phil Tippett and his team used stop motion animation for the "scrapwalkers" shown in the background of the Karthon Chop Fields scene.
 Director of photography Matthew Jensen explained the Chop Fields were a mix of the LED video wall of "the Volume" and built set, but that the eye cannot easily distinguish what is real and what is not.
 The prison droid was performed by an actor in a motion capture suit which was replaced using CGI.
 The scrapwalker miniatures were filmed and then projected on the video wall.
 Visual effects supervisor Richard Bluff, and his team created miniatures of the wrecked TIE Fighters which were scanned and projected as part of the background.

 Casting

 The co-starring actors cast for this episode are all returning from previous episodes, and include Bill Burr as Migs Mayfeld, Gina Carano as Cara Dune, Temuera Morrison as Boba Fett, Ming-Na Wen as Fennec Shand, and Giancarlo Esposito as Moff Gideon.
+This is the first episode of the series not to feature Grogu.

 Additional guest starring actors cast for this episode include Donald Mills as the voice of a security droid, Gabriel Ebert returning as an Imperial Gunner Officer, Miguel A. Lopez as a juggernaut pilot, Barry Lowin as a shoretrooper, Katy O'Brian returning as an Imperial Comms Officer, and Richard Brake as Valin Hess.
 Lateef Crowder, Brendan Wayne, and Barry Lowin are credited as stunt doubles for the Mandalorian.
 Amy Sturdivant, Chad Bennett, and Dane Farwell are credited as stunt doubles for Cara Dune, Migs Mayfeld, and Valin Hess, respectively.
-This is the first episode of the series not to feature Grogu.